 I think it’s pretty safe to say that drinking butter coffee for most people isn’t going to work against their weight loss goals.
 In case you’re wondering, I’m not a doctor and this does not constitute medical advice.

 Ok, so that’s weight loss.

 Basically, butter coffee for weight loss is a benefit, as long as the caffeine and fat agree with your gut.
-Those three have a glorious and joyful relationship in my body, but my web developer’s gut is markedly different from mine, and caffeine plus fat basically puts him in the bathroom.
-Hell, maybe that’s a good thing for cleaning out his system, but that’s another story.
+Those three have a glorious and joyful relationship in my body, but my web developer’s gut is markedly different from mine, and caffeine plus fat puts him in the bathroom, stat.
+Hell, maybe it’s a good thing for cleaning out his system, but that’s another story.
 Obviously, your results will vary.